betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 used a second computer, the Abort Guidance System (AGS) and a guidance technique using the Sun and both end-points of the Earth's terminator, something Lovell had in fact practiced on Apollo 8.

+## Apollo 9 and EMPs (in-situ firmware updates to Apollo hardware) Flashing the CSM
+EMPs are Erasable Memory Programs;<sup>[5]</sup> that is, programs stored in erasable rather than fixed AGC memory.
+While for special purpose testing of the AGC, EMPs were viewed as too risky (last minute changes) to be a planned part of any crewed mission.
+However, they were used with increasing regularity in later Apollo missions to work into the mission functionality that was fully developed but nonetheless couldn't make the typical 4 month lead time for rope core manufacture.
+An early success of EMPs happened on Apollo 9.
+Apollo 9 was an Earth orbital mission to test the lunar module descent and ascent engines as well as rendezvous betwween CSM and LM.
+One key capability the astronauts wanted as to have the AGC maintain the CSM nose always pointing "down" towards the Earth as it orbited.
+This meant the CSM needed to rotate in sync with its orbital position.
+A program to support this had been developed and tested (in simulator testing) earlier but was not part of Apollo 9's rope core flight program.
+Once in orbit, the astronauts entered a few dozen DSKY keystrokes to upload the EMP and it worked as advertised.

+## Barbeque Mode (10)
+After the lunar landing itself, *Passive Thermal Control (PTC)* is perhaps the most challenging manuever in the Apollo program.
+Why?
+It is very subtle.
+It is also known as *Barbecue Mode*.
+The goal is to spin up the docked CSM/LM (or on return from the moon just the CSM) rotating along its longitudnal axis, at one to three revolutions per hour to even out heating over the spacecraft due to the Sun.
+The challenge comes in due to *wobble*.
+If it isn't done just right, the spacecraft's orientation will slowly wobble causing a whole host of issues with IMU drift potential of gimbal lock, overuse of RCS propellents to keep the wobble in check, etc. In particular, it can prevent the crew from getting a good night's sleep if they have to always be pestered to make adjustments or if the AGC is frequently firing RCS thrusters.
+The problem was best described during Apollo 10

 ## Jack Garman, Niel Armstrong and Computer Alarms
 The Apollo 11 lunar landing is perhaps the most dramatic and oft-told story about the AGC.